 Fashion Design and Retail Merchandising

-The Fashion Design and Retail Merchandising program will provide area students with a 2-year pathway to the vast fashion & retail industry in nearby Central Ohio.
+The Fashion Design and Retail Merchandising program will provide students with a two-year pathway to the vast fashion and retail industry.

 Hocking College offers all-inclusive pricing and works with students to assure they have complete college funding, including financial aid, before they start classes.
 Please reference the course curriculum tab for program costs.